 - Local searches – allowed users to search for certain products and retailers in their local area

-- Instant purchase – the ability to purchase products directly from Google Shopping (the Google Express feature was fully integrated into Google Shopping)
+- Instant purchase – the ability to purchase products directly (the Google Express feature was fully integrated into Google Shopping)

-With these new features, Google Shopping became a highly convenient selling tool for retailers.
-The ability to purchase directly from Google simplified the buying process, drove sales, and drove impulse buying.
+With these added features, Google Shopping became an even more convenient selling tool for retailers.
+The ability to purchase directly from Google simplified the buying process and drove sales as a result.

-If that sounds familiar, it’s because it was becoming more and more like Amazon.
+If that sounds familiar, it’s because Google Shopping was becoming more and more like Amazon.
 The new update stirred even more competition between the two platforms.

 Pro tip: The ability to list products for free on Google Shopping may require adjustments to your search engine optimization (SEO) campaigns.
 The quality and optimization of the product feed is crucial to the likelihood of it appearing as a response to the search query.

 In 2002, Google Shopping started as a user-friendly product comparison service.
-Fast-forward to 2020, and it has evolved into a serious e-commerce platform poised to give Amazon a run for its money.
+Fast-forward 20 years to today, and it has evolved into a serious e-commerce platform continuing to give Amazon a run for its money.

-The latest Google Shopping update allows merchants to list their products free of charge.
-Each new step of this evolution drives marketers to monitor and potentially improve their SEO campaigns, since the latest development emphasizes the importance of title, image, and product description optimization.
+Google continues to update its Shopping platform to benefit both sellers and buyers.
+Each new step of this evolution drives marketers to monitor and potentially improve their SEO campaigns as it continues to emphasize the importance of title, image, and product description optimization.